davidfig/window-manager/README.md

 A javascript-only Window Manager

 ## features
-* basic windowing experience (works great with electron to run multiple windows under one process!)
+* basic windowing experience (works great with electron to run multiple windows under one process)
 * create normal and modal windows
 * optionally snap windows to screen edges and/or other windows
 * takes advantage of all the features of the DOM, including undefined width and/or height to automatically adjust size of window based on content
 * windows may be resized, maximized, and minimized
 * minimize works by minimizing to a small square that can be moved independently.
 Clicking it restores to its original size and location.
 Minimizing again moves the small square back to the last minimized location.
+* can save and load windowing state (e.g., using localStorage or json files using Electron)
 * emits events (using eventemitter3)
 * uses javascript animations instead of CSS